Vikms95/codespot/README.md

 <!-- - Implement user creation -->
 <!-- - Implement user login -->
 <!-- - Implement route protecting -->
+- Create user from frontend
 - How do I attach the token to the client when logged in?
+- The token is only saved when the user logs in and is succesful

 - Plan on where would I need routes